 Southbeach Streetfood – transforming a run-down space

-The new complex, built from 18 shipping containers, would sell street food and provide outdoor seating along with live music in the central space.
+The new complex, built from 18 shipping containers, will sell street food and provide outdoor seating along with live music in the central space.

 The intention is for the family-friendly venue to offer a range of international options from the street food stalls.
 They’ll be “catering for all ages and food tastes including vegan, vegetarian, low-calorie and those with food allergies and intolerances”.
 The applicant argues that such an option has become common in big UK cities but is largely missing from Blackpool’s current offering.

-If the plans are successful, Flagstaff Gardens could become a dining destination, transforming a run-down and neglected part of Blackpool’s seafront.
+Plans were originally shared in the public domain in July 2022.
+They went to the council planning committee on April 26 2023.
+Now approved, Flagstaff Gardens will become a dining destination, transforming a run-down and neglected part of Blackpool’s seafront.

 Creating Local Jobs